 2004-2011 - Dorothy Leland

 2012-present - Steve Dorman

 Photo and Video Release

-As a student at Georgia College, from time to time you will be on campus, in class or at a university designated activity where our campus photographer and/or videographers are present and working to capture visual images.
+As a student at Georgia College, from time to time you will be on campus, in class, or at a university-designated activity where our campus photographer and/or videographers are present and working to capture visual images.
 These videos and photos will be used across multiple platforms (i.e. social media, university websites, university print materials, etc.) to help tell the Georgia College story.
 If you do not want to be a part of these photos or videos, let the videographer or photographer know, and they will exclude you from the shots.
-If you do not say that you wish to be excluded, you consent to being a part of the photos or video to be used by Georgia College.
+If you do not say that you wish to be excluded, you consent to be a part of the photos or video to be used by Georgia College.

 If you have any questions about the photo and video procedure at Georgia College, please contact University Communications at 478-445-4477.

 Helpful Places on Campus